microsoft/Conversation-Knowledge-Mining-Solution-Accelerator/documents/DeploymentGuide.md

 🆘 **Need Help?** If you encounter any issues during deployment, check our [Troubleshooting Guide](./TroubleShootingSteps.md) for solutions to common problems.

-> **Note**: If your tenant enforces Secure Future Initiative (SFI)-related restrictions (e.g., blocked public access, stricter network/security policies, or limited resource configurations), deploy the WAF-supported version to ensure compliance.
-To configure, [Click here](#step-3-configure-deployment-settings).
+> **Note**: If your tenant enforces Secure Future Initiative (SFI) restrictions, note that these policies may run periodically and could impact the application (e.g., blocking public network access).
+If you experience issues or the application stops working, verify whether it is due to SFI restrictions.
+In such cases, consider deploying the WAF-supported version to ensure compliance.
+To configure, [Click here](./documents/DeploymentGuide.md#31-choose-deployment-type-optional).

 ## Step 1: Prerequisites & Setup